astropenguin/ndradex/README.md

     F            (QN_ul, T_kin, n_H2) float64 2.684e-08 1.12e-08 ...
 4.666e-08
 ```

-For more information, run `help(rdradex.run)` to see the docstrings.
+For more information, run `help(ndradex.run)` to see the docstrings.

 ### Save/load results